 If a school employee observes a student using a cell phone or device during the school day or at a school-related activity, the employee will collect the item and turn it in the designated administrator's office.
-If a parent and/or guardian and student have executed a waiver permitting the student to possess a cell phone or other paging device at school, school officials may power on and search the device if there is reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, school policy, or school regulation.
+School officials may power on and search the device if there is reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, school policy, or school regulation.